offalynne/Input/docs/5.0/Function-Index.md

 ## [Keyboard (Direct)](Functions-(Keyboard))

-?> Keyboard functions are provided for convenience if you want to implement your own features using Input's keyboard implementation.
+?> Keyboard functions are provided for convenience if you want to build your own features using Input's keyboard implementation.
 In general, [verbs](Verbs-and-Bindings) are the intended way to use Input and are preferred.

 - [`input_keyboard_check(button)`](Functions-(Keyboard)#input_keyboard_checkkey)
 - [`input_keyboard_check_pressed(button)`](Functions-(Keyboard)#input_keyboard_check_pressedkey)